bartvanhoey/ABPx/ABPxCodeSnippetsThatStartWithAnX.md

 ### Generate Launch Configurations for your ABP application

 Starting with an ABP project in VsCode can be a bit of hassle.
-ABPx makes it a lot easier to get you up and running as you can see below.
+ABPx makes it a lot easier to get you up and running by **generating the launch configurations needed**, as you can see below.

 When opening an ABP application in **Visual Studio Code**, the editor will show you **a notification** (if not, hit CTRL+SHIFT+P to Restart OmniSharp).